pharo-nosql/OmniBase/documentation/original-api-reference.md

 **isODBReference**

-Answer true if the receiver object is a proxy object (a proxy object

-only forwards messages to the real object, it also fetches the real object from the database upon first message send.
+Answer true if the receiver object is a proxy object (a proxy object only forwards messages to the real object), it also fetches the real object from the database upon first message send.

 **makePersistent**

 Make the receiver object persistent in the current transaction.
-The

-object will be stored into the default container.
+The object will be stored into the default container.
 Do nothing if the receiver object is already persistent.

 **markDirty**